lauralwd/Nostoc_azollae_pangenomics/readme.md

 `snakemake --use-conda all_azolla_associated_pangenomes`

+and run this to prevent unnecessarily rerunning any analysis:

+`snakemake --use-conda all_azolla_associated_pangenomes --touch`

 You might need to play around with the clustering parameters to get meaningfull patterns in the pangenome.
 To procreed, identify a set of core genes with high geometric homogeneity but low-ish sequence homogeneity, bin them as `phylogenetic_core` and next run the phylogenomics: